 - Ask for information about your child’s bus transportation including pick-up and drop-off times and locations.

-Insider tip: If you’re attending alone, ask if you can record the meeting so you’re sure you’re clear on everything discussed.
+Here’s a tip: If you’re attending alone, ask if you can record the meeting for your reference or record.